xcp-ng/xcp-ng-org/docs/networking/networking.md

 ## 🎓 Concepts

 This section describes the general concepts of networking in XCP-ng.
+For a deeper dive, check the [Network Architecture section](../../project/architecture/#%EF%B8%8F-network).

 XCP-ng creates a network for each physical NIC during installation.
 When you add a server to a pool, the default networks **are merged**.
 This is meant to be sure that all physical NICs with the same device name are attached to the same network, authorizing seamless VM flexibility on any host of the pool.